junxit/us-congress-bills-117/bill.md

 # H.R.
 4300

-> To direct the Secretary of the Interior to make free National Parks and Federal Recreational Lands Passes available to members of the Armed Forces, and for other purposes.
+> To direct the Secretary of the Interior and the Secretary of Agriculture to make free National Parks and Federal Recreational Lands Passes available to members of the Armed Forces, and for other purposes.

 ## § 1.
 Short title

-This Act may be cited as the “Alexander Lofgren Veterans in Parks (VIP) Act”
+This Act may be cited as the “Alexander Lofgren Veterans in Parks (VIP) Act”.

 ## § 2.
 Recreation passes